Logo

 If confused — ask about responsibilities and deliverables

 In a real-life project management situation, there is no time for ambiguity and confusion.
 My advice is: when in doubt, ask about responsibilities and deliverables.
+It will definitely help to hire offshore programmer relevant to your project.

 If you’re not sure of what someone’s job title means, ask about what their responsibilities are, and what are the tangible results of their work.